CheneyNine/Waterlogformer/README.md

-# Waterlogformer: A Multimodal Model for Waterlogging
+# Waterlogformer: A Multimodal Model for Waterlogging Prediction

 ## Introduction